redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 - While the software upload is in progress, open another terminal, log in to the server, and prepare the system in parallel.

-## Subscribe to RHEL for SAP Solutions EUS Channel
+## Subscribe to RHEL for SAP Solutions

 The lab environment has a version of Red Hat Enterprise Linux 8 base server already installed and is subscribed to the proper RHEL for SAP Solutions repositories.

 NOTE: you do not need subscription-manager to subscribe or set the OS release for this enviroment.
-Follow the KB-Article [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991)
+Follow the KB-Article [How to subscribe SAP HANA systems to the Update Services for SAP Solutions](https://access.redhat.com/solutions/3075991) to get more information about this process.

 - Login as root to your hana Server